theodoreyong9/YourMinedApp/README.md

 }
 ```

-### Mandatory spheres

-`social.sphere.js` is the only permanently mandatory sphere — always active, not deactivatable.

-`safety.sphere.js` is optional and deactivatable like any other sphere.

----
----

 # Identity & Profile

 ## The Living Profile

-The central concept of YourMine is not the P2P layer, not the wallet, not the sphere registry.
-It is the **living profile** — a profile that has no fixed form, because it is not declared: it emerges from participation.

-### How it works

 A profile in YourMine is a surface that **composes itself differently for every pair of people**, based on the spheres they share.

 When user A views user B's profile card, `app.js` iterates over every sphere both users have active and calls `peerSection(container, ctx)` on each one.
 Each sphere injects its own UI into that card — a challenge button, a shared track, a trade interface, a game state.
-The result is a profile that is:

-- **Unique to each relationship** — what you see in someone's profile depends on what you both participate in
-- **Dynamic** — it changes the moment either person activates or deactivates a sphere
-- **Designed by no one** — no one designed "the profile page".
-It emerged from the composition of independent spheres

 ### The primitive